kaivanwadia/Atlassian_HipChat/README.md

 To make requests to the API you can make a GET request to the following URL : http://localhost:8080/newjersey/hipchat/parse/message/

-Include the query parameter *message*
+Include the query parameter *message*.

 Sample Request:
 ```